cyber-dojo/versioner/README.md

 ```

 Alternatively, you can hand edit the SHA (`git rev-parse HEAD`) and TAG values
-into `versioner/app/.env` and build a local `cyberdojo/versioner:latest` image.
+into `versioner/app/.env` and then build a local `cyberdojo/versioner:latest` image.
 ```bash
 $ cd versioner
 $ ./build_test_tag_publish.sh --no-test